immersive-web/webxr-ar-module/input-explainer.md

 }
 ```

-If the application includes interactions that require user activation (such as starting media playback), the application can listen to the `XRInputSource`s `select` events, which fire for every pressed and released button on the controller.
-When triggered by a controller input, the `XRInputSourceEvent` will include a `buttonIndex` other than `-1` to indicate which button on the gamepad triggered the event.
+If the application includes interactions that require user activation (such as starting media playback), the application can listen to the `XRInputSource`s `select` events, which fire for the primary button on the controller.

 The UA may update the `gamepad` state at any point, but it must remain constant while running a batch of `XRSession` `requestAnimationFrame` callbacks or event callbacks which provide an `XRFrame`.